doriantaylor/rb-xml-mixup/README.md

 of sense with Ruby.

 In particular, these methods do not touch the calling object's state.
-In fact they should be completely stateless nad side-effect free.
+In fact they should be completely stateless and side-effect free.
 Likewise, they are really meant to be private.
 As such, it may make sense to simply bundle them as class methods and use them as such.
 I don't know, I haven't decided yet.